 Al Pastor tacos were named for Albert Pastor in 1975, a celebrity chef and bartender in Cabo who loved pineapple and pork.

 Okay, maybe not.
 Al pastor, or “ala Shephard”, is a cross between Mexican street tacos and lamb shawarma.
+The Al pastor is a reference to the history of the tacos being derived from swarma.
+The Lebanese immigrants in Mexico did not have access to sheep, so pork stepped in.
 It is ridiculously tasty, but notorious for being tough to make, as the traditional dish is stacked and slow roasted.
 By switching out the meat from a fattier pork shoulder to a lean pork loin, we can play with the traditional technique to make some magic.
-Let’s cook some Al Pastor Tacos.
+Let’s cook my version and adaptation of some Al Pastor Tacos.